pedro-gca/pedro-gca/README.md

-# Hey there, I'm Pedro!
+# Hey there!
+I'm Pedro!

-## Welcome to my GitHub page
+## About me:

-### I'm a Software Engineering student at Università di Roma Sapienza and I'll be using GitHub mostly for personal projects.
-I have some experience working as a DevOps analyst, but I decided to focus on my software skills!
+- Software Engineering student at Università di Roma Sapienza.
+- I'll be using GitHub mostly for personal projects.
+- I have experience working as a DevOps analyst.
+- I'm want to work as a software developer.

+## What you can look for:
+Currently I'm working on:
+- My college degree.
+- Learning the basics for App development with Android Studio.
+- Small projects on the Godot Engine.

+In the future I plan to:
+- Port my personal YOPPA project to Android.
+- Tackle bigger game dev projects.
+- Learn ML.

-### Skills:
+## Skills:
 <div align="center" style="display:inline-block; border:6px solid">
   <img style="margin:200px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" height="60" >
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" style="margin:200px" height="60">